 Instructions

-- In the meantime, mix the ground poultry, grated onion, ½ cup water, ¼ cup oil, matzo meal, ground cumin, ¼ teaspoon turmeric, salt, pepper, and chickpea powder.
+- In the meantime, mix the ground chicken (or turkey or beef), grated onion, 1/2 cup water, 1/4 cup oil, matzo meal, ground cumin, 1/4 teaspoon turmeric, salt, pepper, and chickpea powder.
 Mix thoroughly without over-mixing.
-The mixture should be soft and elastic.
+The mixture should feel soft and elastic.1 lb. ground chicken or dark meat turkey, 6 oz. chickpea flour, 1 yellow onion, 1/4 cup flavorless oil, 1 tbsp matzo meal

 Need advice please.
 My Gondi is very soft.
 I did 1lb of ground turkey to about 11/2 cups of chickpea flour plus onion and spices.
 Do I need more or less flour to make the valleys little harder?
 Thank you!
 My mother in law was the best Persian cook and unfortunately she has passed on.